peresasc/fmroi_supplementary_data/README.md

 ## Overview

 Welcome to the "fmroi_supplementary_data" repository!
-This repository contains a collection of scripts and datasets for generating and testing ROIs from various neuroimaging software, as part of the study "fMROI: a simple and adaptable toolbox for easy region-of-interest creation".
+This repository contains a collection of scripts and datasets used in the study *"fMROI: A Flexible Toolbox for ROI Design and Functional Connectome Analysis"*.
+It provides the necessary resources to reproduce and validate the full ROI-to-ROI processing pipeline, including ROI generation, BOLD signal extraction and cleaning, functional connectome computation, and classification using support vector machines (SVM).
+The repository also includes tools for benchmarking ROI creation against established neuroimaging software.

 ## Contents

-### Dataset
+### ROI Dataset

-- `./dataset`: Contains all the templates used in the evaluation tests of the ROI creation algorithms, as well as all the ROIs created by each of the tested algorithms;
+- `./roi_dataset`: Contains all the templates used in the evaluation tests of the ROI creation algorithms, as well as all the ROIs created by each of the tested algorithms;
   - afni-dataset.zip: Spherical, Cubic, Img2mask, Clustering, and Drawing ROIs;
   - fmroi-dataset.zip: Spherical, Cubic, Img2mask, MaxK, Clustering, Regiongrowing, and Drawing ROIs;
   - fsl-dataset.zip: Spherical, Cubic, Img2mask, and Drawing ROIs;